What Approach Should Christians Take to God’s Trials?

 Here, I’d like to talk about a second person from the Bible, being Abraham, the father of faith.
 Brothers and sisters all know that, when Abraham was 100 years old, God gave him a son, and Abraham loved Isaac dearly.
 But one day, God’s trial befell Abraham, and God said, “Take now your son, your only son Isaac, whom you love, and get you into the land of Moriah; and offer him there for a burnt offering on one of the mountains which I will tell you of” (Genesis 22:2).
 Think about it: This kind of trial would be hard for anyone to endure, so much so that some people would fight against God and be filled with misconceptions.
 Yet what approach did Abraham take?
 Although he felt great distress and pain, he obeyed God, and he did not try to argue with Him or lay down any conditions.
 Just when he had taken Isaac to the mountain alone and had raised the knife ready to kill him, God sent an angel to stay Abraham’s hand, and the trial was thus ended.
 Furthermore, God swore an oath and bestowed great blessings on Abraham.
 God said, “That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is on the sea shore; and your seed shall possess the gate of his enemies; And in your seed shall all the nations of the earth be blessed; because you have obeyed my voice” (Genesis 22:17–18).

-I also read the passage in another book, “To man, God does much that is incomprehensible and even incredible.
-When God wishes to orchestrate someone, this orchestration is often at odds with man’s conceptions, and incomprehensible to him, yet it is precisely this dissonance and incomprehensibility that are God’s trial and test of man.
-Abraham, meanwhile, was able to demonstrate the obedience to God within himself, which was the most fundamental condition of his being able to satisfy God’s requirement.
-Only then, when Abraham was able to obey God’s requirement, when he offered Isaac, did God truly feel reassurance and approval toward mankind—toward Abraham, whom He had chosen.
+I also read the passage in another book, “To man, God does much that is incomprehensible and even unbelievable.
+When God wishes to orchestrate someone, this orchestration is often at odds with man’s notions and incomprehensible to him, yet it is precisely this dissonance and incomprehensibility that are God’s trial and test of man.
+Abraham, meanwhile, was able to demonstrate obedience to God within himself, which was the most fundamental condition of his being able to satisfy God’s requirement.
+Only then, when Abraham was able to obey God’s requirement, when he offered up Isaac, did God truly feel reassurance and approval toward mankind—toward Abraham, whom He had chosen.
 Only then was God sure that this person whom He had chosen was an indispensable leader who could undertake His promise and His subsequent management plan” (“God’s Work, God’s Disposition, and God Himself II”).

 From this passage, we can see that God arranges environments in order to try us.
 From the outside, it may appear as though these trials are at odds with our notions and are hard for us to understand, so much so that we feel pain and torment in these environments, yet these trials brim with the painstaking efforts of God.
 Just like when Abraham stood firm in his testimony during his trial, God saw Abraham’s sincerity, and not only did God not take his son, but He also blessed Abraham so that his descendants would be as numerous as the grains of sand on a beach or the stars in the sky.
 Behind this, the will of God reached a deeper level, for God chose Abraham to become the leading figure of His work of management for mankind.
 God purposed to perform His work of management for mankind through the descendants of Abraham, and He would manifest through these people His deeds, His wisdom, His authority and His power.
 Eventually, God’s work in the Age of Law and Age of Grace was primarily done in Israel.
 Israel was the testing ground and the birthland for God’s work of salvation on earth.